UoaWDCC/aeyb-monitor/README.md

     To update the submodules if there are changes in the future, run `git submodule update --remote`

-2. Make sure you have the all the dependencies installed by doing either `npm install` or `yarn`, first within the root directory.
-(This will install all other dependencies in the frontend and backend folder)
+2. Make sure to install all the dependencies.
+This can be done in the root directory by doing `npm run installAll`

 ## Eslint